Eastern Bloc politics

 A propaganda photo of a citizen reading the PKWN Manifesto, edited by Joseph Stalin, posted after the 1944 Soviet occupation of Poland in World War II before it was transformed into the Polish People's Republic.

 Eastern Bloc politics followed the Red Army's occupation of much of Central and Eastern Europe at the end of World War II and the Soviet Union's installation of Soviet-controlled Marxist–Leninist governments in the region that would be later called the Eastern Bloc through a process of bloc politics and repression.
-These governments contained apparent elements of representative democracy (such as the highest organ of state power, elections, and sometimes even multiple political parties) to conceal the process initially.
+These governments contained apparent elements of representative democracy (such as the supreme organ of state power, elections, and sometimes even multiple political parties) to conceal the process initially.

 Once in power, each country's Soviet-controlled Communist Party took permanent control of the administration, political organs, police, societal organizations and economic structures to ensure that no effective opposition could arise and to control socioeconomic and political life therein.
 Party and social purges were employed along with the extensive use of secret police organizations modelled on the Soviet KGB to monitor and control local populations.
 While multiple political parties continued to exist in some countries nominally, they were all subordinated to the government, and supported government policies.
 While elections continued to be held, voters were usually presented with a single candidate.
-The highest organs of state power composed of representatives elected in this manner met infrequently and always approved government proposals.
+The supreme organs of state power composed of representatives elected in this manner met infrequently and always approved government proposals.